Sampling from high-dimensional, multimodal distributions using automatically tuned, tempered Hamiltonian Monte Carlo: Hamiltonian Monte Carlo and multimodality

-where $\Lambda$ is a Uniform$(0,1)$ random variable drawn independently of all other Monte Carlo draws, such as $X^{(i)}$ and $v(0)$.
-If \eqref{eqn:acceptance_criterion} is not satisfied, $X^{(i+1)}$ is equal to $X^{(i)}$.
+where $\Lambda$ is a $\text{Uniform}(0,1)$ random draw, independent of all other Monte Carlo variables.
+If \eqref{eqn:acceptance_criterion} is not satisfied, the proposed move is rejected, and $X^{(i+1)}$ is set to $X^{(i)}$.

-A commonly used numerical approximation method for solving the HEM is called the leapfrog (LF) method \citep{duane1987hybrid, leimkuhler2004simulating}.
-One leapfrog step approximately simulates the time evolution of a Hamiltonian system for time duration $\epsilon$ by alternately updating the velocity and position $(x,v)$ in half steps as follows:
+A commonly used numerical approximation method for solving the HEM is the leapfrog, or St\"ormer-Verlet, method \citep{hairer2003geometric, leimkuhler2004simulating}.
+One leapfrog step approximately simulates the time evolution of the Hamiltonian dynamics for time duration $\epsilon$, referred to as the leapfrog step size.
+It alternately updates the velocity and position $(x,v)$ in half steps as follows:

-We will call the time increment unit $\epsilon$ the leapfrog step size.
-Since each line in \eqref{eqn:leapfrog_M} is a translation of either $v$ or $x$ by an amount determined by the other variable, it is readily checked that the Jacobian determinant of the leapfrog update is equal to unity.
-Therefore, the numerical integrator constructed by the leapfrog method preserves the volume element:

-The numerical stability of the LF method depends on the simulation time step size.
-In the case of multivariate Gaussian target density with covariance $\Sigma$, the numerical error diverges exponentially fast if and only if the step size $\epsilon$ is greater than twice the square root of the smallest eigenvalue of $\Sigma M$.
-From this observation, we can speculate that the numerical stability of the LF method is critically dependent on the relative size of its step size to the inverse square root of the largest eigenvalue of the Hessian of the log target density.
-Provided that the step size is sufficiently small, the numerical solutions obtained by the leapfrog method have long term stability.
-A consequence is that the Hamiltonian of the numerical solution is close to the initial Hamiltonian for a long period of time: